-Pickling may come across as a tedious undertaking for any beginners, but you’ll be surprised how easy it is once you give it a try.
-In the world of Japanese pickles, you can start out by experimenting with some of the simplest pickling methods like Shoyuzuke (醤油漬け).
+Pickling may come across as a tedious undertaking for beginners, but you’ll be surprised how easy it is once you give it a try.
+In the world of Japanese pickles, you can start out by experimenting with one of the simplest pickling methods called shoyuzuke (醤油漬け).

 Shoyuzuke refers to soy sauce (shoyu) pickling (zuke).
-It is a very basic form of Japanese pickles known collectively as tsukemono (漬物).
-If you’re interested in learning more about different types of tsukemono, read Tsukemono: A Guide to Japanese Pickles on my blog.
+It is a very basic form of pickles in Japanese cuisine known collectively as tsukemono (漬物).
+For today’s recipe, I’ll show you how to pickle Japanese mustard or komatsuna for a refreshing side dish to your meal.

-Tsukemono has several types based on the pickling agent:
+There are several types of tsukemono based on the pickling agent:

 - Shiozuke (塩漬け) – salt